TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

-         **Note:** If you're working on a server where you have different domain names or different path segments leading to the same page (e.g. for internal and external access), you might do yourself a favor and set absRefPrefix to the URL and path of you site, e.g. http://www.typo3.org/.
+         **Note:** If you're working on a server where you have different domain names or different path segments leading to the same page (e.g. for internal and external access), you might do yourself a favor and set absRefPrefix to the URL and path of your site, e.g. https://typo3.org/.
 If you do not, you risk to render pages to cache from the internal network and thereby prefix image-references and links with a wrong path or a path not accessible from outside.